High Risk Auto Insurance

 So, you've made a few poor choices out on the road, but that was then, and this is now.
 Every state mandates a length of time that a driving penalty will stay on your record, but your insurance company may be able to suggest ways for you to reduce the points on your driving record.

 Some high risk insurance companies reward drivers for attending traffic safety or defensive driving courses.
-Taking positive steps to clean up your driving record can help you get affordable auto insurance and fall into the category of a "lower" risk driver.
+Taking positive steps to clean up your driving record can help you get affordable car insurance and help you fall into the category of a "lower" risk driver.
 You can also:

 - Use defensive driving techniques to help prevent accidents